 SocketLabs Acceptable Usage Policy specifically requires that your mail must be sent from an address at a domain that is currently registered to you and under your control.
 For example, you may not use a from address including a domain from consumer email addresses such as Yahoo, Hotmail, AOL or Gmail, etc. or any other domain not under your full ownership and control.

-Users in violation of this policy may have the Sending Domains Whitelist feature automatically enabled to prevent further violations.
+Users in violation of this policy may have the Sending Domains Whitelist feature disabled to prevent further violations.
 Domains that are added with the “Required” status type can only be removed by SocketLabs Support team members.